Day 1 Flight to Entebbe - 7th July

 Plan to arrive today on international flights from UK, Europe, USA etc. Time permitting we shall have an introduction to the birds of Uganda at the Entebbe Botanical Gardens for some local birds.
 It gives us excellent birding and it has three bird-rich habitats - grassland, water and forest.
-While here we shall look out for African Grey Parrot, Broad-billed Roller, Grey Woodpecker, Klaas’s, Diederick, African Emerald and Red-Chested Cuckoo, Superb, Red_chested, Scarlet-chested, Collared, Green-throated and Copper Sunbirds, Orange, Spotted-backed, Black-headed, Slender-billed and Golden-backed Weavers.
-Finding, which is a family of birds known only to Africa, will be extremely rewarding for this evening.
+While here we shall look out for African Grey Parrot, Broad-billed Roller, Grey Woodpecker, Klaas’s, Diederick, African Emerald and Red-Chested Cuckoo, Superb, Red-chested, Scarlet-chested, Collared, Green-throated and Copper Sunbirds, Orange, Spotted-backed, Black-headed, Slender-billed and Golden-backed Weavers.
 There's also Giant Kingfisher, Bat Hawk, and both Great Blue and Ross’s Turaco here.
-Night at Boma Guest House, Entebbe.
+Night at Papyrus Guest House, Entebbe.

 Day 2 Entebbe - Kibale National Park